 Q5.
 I manage a single campus that contains 3 office buildings; do I need to pay the Fitwel fee for all three buildings, or is there just one fee for the campus?

-The annual Fitwel fee of $500 is charged on a per-building basis, so even if there are 3 buildings on one campus, you’d have to pay the fee for each of them.
+The annual fee of $500 is charged on a per-building basis, therefore you will have to pay a fee for each building.

-While both the Fitwel and WELL certification programs have a similar focus, which is maximizing the health and well-being of buildings occupants and tenants, they also have different approaches and focus on different aspects within your building.
-Fitwel is focused more on the community inside and outside of the building, and offers a more straightforward way of attaining that information.
-WELL takes a deeper dive into individual spaces, measuring things like air quality and water quality.
+Though both Fitwel and WELL certification programs have a similar focus, which is maximizing the health and well-being of building occupants and tenants, they have different approaches and focus on different aspects within a building.
+Fitwel is heavily focused on building a healthy community inside and outside the building and offers a more straightforward way of attaining that information.
+WELL, on the other hand, takes a deeper look into individual spaces and measures things like air quality and water quality.

-Older properties tend not to have been originally built with the health and wellness of tenants in mind, and are lacking typically modern amenities like on-site fitness centers and applicable stairwells.
-These also tend to be properties where it’s not realistically feasible to change the design of the building enough to meet every Fitwel criteria.
+Older properties tend to not have been built with the health and wellness of tenants in mind and lack typically modern amenities like on-site fitness centers and applicable stairwells.
+These also tend to be properties where it’s not realistic to change the design of the building enough to meet every Fitwel criteria.

-But that doesn’t mean they can’t or shouldn’t submit for a certification.
-A large portion of the Fitwel strategies and categories are related to the design and structure of a building, but even if an older building may have a slightly more challenging time, age is not a disqualifier.
-In addition, many historic buildings tend to be located in core, modern, and popular urban areas, so there’s are many opportunities to earn points through Alternative Compliance in many strategies.
+This doesn’t mean that older buildings shouldn’t submit for a certification.
+A large portion of the Fitwel strategies and categories are related to the design and structure of a building.
+Though an older building may have a bigger challenge, age is not a disqualifier.
+Historic buildings tend to be located in core, modern and popular urban areas, so there are many opportunities to earn points through Alternative Compliance.

-There have been a lot of studies in recent years about green building certifications and their influence as a factor in leasing decisions.
-While there aren’t any about the impact of the Fitwel system itself, there is a proven correlation between earning certifications, such as LEED and WELL, and higher rent rates, increased occupancy, and improved tenant and resident satisfaction.
-With that in mind, it’s fairly safe to draw a similar conclusion about Fitwel, given that its strategies and criteria overlap with both the LEED and WELL frameworks.
+There have been many studies in recent years about green building certifications and their influence as a factor in leasing decisions.
+While there aren’t any studies about the impact of the Fitwel system itself, there is a proven correlation between earning certifications, such as LEED and WELL and higher rent rates, increased occupancy and improved tenant and resident satisfaction.
+With this in mind, it’s fairly safe to draw a similar conclusion about Fitwel, given that its strategies and criteria overlap with both the LEED and WELL frameworks.